“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 2. Racial Bias #BreaktheBias

 Microaggressions are more common in women than in men at work.
-However, for women of colour and other traditionally marginalised identities, these experiences are more common and reflect a broader range of biases.
+However, for women of colour and other traditionally marginalised identities, these employee experiences are more common and reflect a broader range of biases.

 Women of colour are far more likely than White women to experience disrespectful and “othering” microaggressions, which reinforce harmful stereotypes.
 They are twice as likely to feel burned out, and are three times as likely to say they have struggled to concentrate at work as a result of stress.